 Are you as fascinated as I am with the spirituality of celebrities?
-In 2011, the media told us about pop singer Katy Perry not having a childhood because of her strict religious parents (they wouldn’t even let her buy non-Christian CDs), and about Brad Pitt (who grew up the son of very conservative Christian parents) saying his upbringing was stifling.
+In recent years, the media told us about pop singer Katy Perry not having a childhood because of her strict religious parents (they wouldn’t even let her buy non-Christian CDs), and about Brad Pitt (who grew up the son of very conservative Christian parents) saying his upbringing was stifling.

 Now there’s another celebrity speaking out about faith.
-Brian Johnson, the 63-year-old rock vocalist with AC/DC – I love his wolverine-in-heat singing style – told the website popeater.com that he doesn’t believe in religion.
+Brian Johnson, the 66-year-old rock vocalist with AC/DC – I love his wolverine-in-heat singing style – told the website popeater.com that he doesn’t believe in religion.

 “I believe all religions are bad,” he said.
 “I think they’re a waste of time.”